 - Modernised information requirements no longer based exclusively on travel brochures: the fact that traders will not have to reprint brochures is expected to save traders €390 million per year.

-- Less administrative burden, easier cross-border transactions and increased legal certainty will at the same time benefit businesses.
+- Overall less administrative burden, easier cross-border transactions and increased legal certainty will at the same time benefit businesses.

 The Review Process

-The directive is a result of thorough analysis of the main regulatory problems in the area of package travel and multiple stakeholder consultations:
+The new Directive is a result of thorough analysis of the main regulatory problems in the area of package travel and multiple stakeholder consultations:

 In 2007 the Commission published a working document [70 KB] and consulted stakeholders on issues related to the Package Travel Directive (Directive 90/314/EEC).
 The consultation showed strong support for a revision of the Directive (summary of responses).